 My name is Debbie and although the title suggests there is more than one of us making your precious keepsakes, it is for the time being just myself.

 I was asked many a time if I would make a breast milk piece, but at the time it was not a skill that I had yet mastered.
 Setting cremation ashes is a straightforward process compared to breast milk, which has many steps in its creation, from chemical preservation to the finished piece.
-Several years, and a lot of research later, and the breast milk jewellery is ready to go!
+Several years, and a lot of research later, and the breast milk jewellery was then ready for public purchase.

 All materials are respected, name tagged and preserved on the day I receive them until I am ready to start your order.
 I always keep materials separate and I deal with one customer order at a time.
 I have had many experiences from previous jobs dealing with bagging and tagging and ensuring all details are accurate down to the finest detail.
 Previous employers have been the Met police and I was a phlebotomist with the NHS for a number of years.
 So I hope that may bring a little more reassurance.